chorboon/Zal/README.md

 ## OBJECTIVE
-To build a dockerized app with APIs for uploading and downloading files
+To build a dockerized app with APIs for uploading and downloading files and avoid duplication in storage

 ## HOWTO
 To build the images, run the following as root: